AIS-CSD/Magellan/README.md

 		payload={"Lamp":1}

 ### Note
-	The Magellan library is already include the Altsoftserial library.
+	The Magellan library is not include the Altsoftserial library.please install it before use the magellan Lib

 # Quick Started
   1. Connect `DEVIO NB-SHIELD I` on Arduino Board